hesiqi2000/zynq-lab/lab1.md

     <i> The HDL Wrapper file generated and added to the project </i>
     </p>

-1. Notice that the Verilog file is already Set As the Top module in the design, indicated by the icon.
+1. Notice that the Verilog file is already set as the top module in the design, indicated by the icon.
 1. Select **File > Export > Export hardware** and click OK.
 (Save the project if prompted)
 Note:  Since we do not have any hardware in Programmable Logic (PL) there is no bitstream to generate, hence the Include bitstream option is not necessary at this time.